sapporo-wes/sapporo-service/README.md

 ```

 The execution of `POST /runs` is very complex.
-Examples using `curl` are provided in [GitHub - sapporo/tests/curl](https://github.com/ddbj/SAPPORO-service/tree/master/tests/curl_example/post_runs).
+Examples using `curl` are provided in [GitHub - sapporo/tests/curl](https://github.com/ddbj/sapporo-service/tree/master/tests/curl_example/post_runs).
 Please use these as references.

 ### `run.sh`

-We use [`run.sh`](https://github.com/ddbj/SAPPORO-service/blob/master/sapporo/run.sh) to abstract the workflow engine.
+We use [`run.sh`](https://github.com/ddbj/sapporo-service/blob/master/sapporo/run.sh) to abstract the workflow engine.
-When `POST /runs` is called, SAPPORO fork the execution of `run.sh` after dumping the necessary files to run dir.
+When `POST /runs` is called, sapporo-service fork the execution of `run.sh` after dumping the necessary files to run dir.
 Therefore, you can apply various workflow engines to WES by editing `run.sh`.

-The default position of `run.sh` is under the application directory of SAPPORO.
+The default position of `run.sh` is under the application directory of sapporo-service.
 You can override it by using the startup argument `--run-sh` or the environment variable `SAPPORO_RUN_SH`.

 ### Other Startup Arguments